Ddjalex/AdBudgetData/replit.md

 ### Adding Accounts Manually
 1. Navigate to the Accounts page
-2. Enter a friendly name for your account
-3. Enter your Ad Account ID (numbers only)
+2. Enter your Ad Account ID (numbers only)
-4. Click "Add Account" to save
+3. Click "Add Account" to save
-5. The account will be added to your account list
+4. The account will be added with an auto-generated name (e.g., "Ad Account 1234567890")

 ### Switching Between Accounts
 1. Use the dropdown selector at the top of the dashboard